Judi Bommarito

 Professional Experience

-Judi Bommarito is a Detroit based visual storyteller and documentary photographer.
-She’s been an adjunct instructor at the College for Creative Studies since 1999, where she also earned her BFA.
-As a photographer, her work has received numerous awards both nationally and internationally.
-Her documentary series entitled “The SPACE Between The Cracks” poignantly addresses her mother’s struggle with mental illness and ultimately reveals the universal longing for love and acceptance.
-This series received a solo exhibition and was included in two group shows entitled “Nature/Nurture” at the Salisbury University Art Galleries and “Here Today” at the Center for Photography at Woodstock.
-This series has been the recipient of numerous awards, most notably, Grand Prize recognition by juror and American photographer, Mary Ellen Mark.
+Her work has been shown and has received numerous awards both nationally and internationally.
+Her documentary series entitled, The SPACE Between The Cracks, poignantly addresses her mother’s struggle with mental illness and ultimately reveals the universal longing for love and acceptance.
+This series was featured in a solo exhibition and was included in two group shows entitled “Nature/Nurture” at the Salisbury University Art Galleries and “Here Today” at the Center for Photography at Woodstock.
+This series has been the recipient of numerous awards, most notably, 2012 Grand Prize recognition by juror and American photographer, Mary Ellen Mark, who continued to mentor Judi until her death in 2015.

 Significant Publications, Presentations and Exhibitions